 Step 4.
 From the left panel, select the Users option.

 Step 5.
-You will get a screen like the below one with all the defined users appears as follows:
+You will get a screen like the below one with all the defined users appearing as follows:

 Step 6.
-To edit any of those, users press the Unlock button on the top of the settings screen.
+Users press the Unlock button on the top of the settings screen to edit any of those.
 Also, you will be asked to enter the sudo password.

 Step 8.
-Now you will be prompted to enter the current password and the new one.
+Now you will be prompted to enter the current and new passwords.

 Step 10.
-Additionally, to change another user password, click on the user and double click on the password field.
+Additionally, to change another user’s password, click on the user and double-click on the password field.

 ” I forgot my password, can you help me change it???”